bc-anaisabel/meta_analysis_climate_restor/README.md

 # Can climate anomalies and trends predict the restoration trajectory of terrestrial ecosystems?

 In this study I am analyzing if there is an association between **climate trends** and **anomalies** and the success of **restoration** in terrestrial ecosystems.
 If climatic conditions have deviated from the historical normal values considered when the restoration goals were established, the conditions for what was considered successful restoration might not exist anymore.
 To test if this is the case I am performing a meta-analysis with terrestrial restoration studies in North America.
-Using recovery completeness and climate moisture index, I checked the associations of general dryness, climate trends and extreme events with restoration success separately for each restoration metric.
+Using recovery completeness and climate moisture index, I checked the associations of general dryness, climate trends and extreme events with restoration success separately for each recovery metric.
 I found there is a trend towards possitive associations between decreasing dryness and biodiversity metrics of recovery.
-However the associations become less clear when evaluating soil aspects including nitrogen and soil nutrients, likely there are other factors like latitude and broader nutrient cycling processes that help explain this variation.
+However the associations become less clear when evaluating soil aspects including nitrogen and soil nutrients, likely there are other factors like latitude and broader nutrient cycling processes that help explain this variation but this needs further exploration.
 Lastly I found that extreme drought events are more strongly associated with less recovery in forests and grasslands.
-Consideration of climate change and extreme events when  could help identify restoration priorities (Figure1), set achievable and cost-effective goals and increase the succes of restoration projects.
+Consideration of climate change and extreme event could help identify restoration priorities (Figure1), set achievable and cost-effective goals and increase the succes of restoration projects.

 <p align="center">
   <img src="output/Standards_Restorative_Contin.png" width="600">